rdaphq/rdaphq/README.md

 <!-- Start -->
 <h1 align="center">Hey, I'm Rdap 🦇</h1>
-<p align="center">I'm a frontend developer and a music producer from Argentina.
+<p align="center">I'm a frontend developer and a music producer.
 Born in 2004, temporarily based in Medellín, Colombia.</p>
 <p align="center">"Rdap" is an acronym that basically stands for some letters of my name.
 Just look at the caps -> <b>R</b>oman <b>D</b>u<b>A</b>rte <b>P</b>arra.
 And it's pronounced "R-dap", that's all. 😄</p>
 <br>
 <br>